IMAGO-Catalogues-Jjanes/extractionCatalogs/README.md

 ```

 ## Credits
+This repository was first developed by Juliette Janes in 2021.
+The project was further augmented by Esteban Sánchez Oeconomo in 2022.

+Both former students in Digital Humanities at Paris Science-Lettres University and interns of the [Artl@s](https://artlas.huma-num.fr/fr/)
-This repository is developed by Juliette Janes, intern of the [Artl@s](https://artlas.huma-num.fr/fr/) project, with the help of Simon Gabay under the supervision of Béatrice Joyeux-Prunel.
+project worked under the direction of Simon Gabay and Béatrice Joyeux-Prunel.

 ## Thanks to
-Thanks to Simon Gabay and Claire Jahan for their help and work.
+This project greatly benefited from the active help Simon Gabay, Claire Jahan and Frédérine Pradier

 ## Licence
 The code is CC-BY.</br>